 |For all other firstname.lastname@example.org|

-If you are a copyright owner (which can be an exclusive licensee), or their agent, and if you believe that a work is available on any Murdoch University web site or network in such a way that constitutes an infringement of copyright, or a breach of an agreed licence or contract, notify us in writing.
+If you are a copyright owner (which can be an exclusive licensee), or their agent, and if you believe that a work is available on any Murdoch University website or network in such a way that constitutes an infringement of copyright, or a breach of an agreed licence or contract, you can notify us using the Takedown Notice, or in writing.

 Your notification must include: